ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/backup-task.markdown

   To save on data transfer costs you can schedule frequent 'incremental' backups, (which save any changes made since the previous backup).

-  To ensure that you can **recover lost data**, schedule infrequent 'full'-'snapshot' type backups (which back up the entire database, including indexes).
-'Snapshot' type backups restore quickly but are larger files.
+  To ensure that you can **recover lost data**, schedule infrequent 'full' backups.

   Infrequent backups can be useful if a mistake was made and you need access to data from a few days ago.

   **If downtime while recovering databases is a concern**, you can also set up an [external replica](../../../studio/database/tasks/ongoing-tasks/external-replication-task) and manually fail over to it while you recover the data onto the original cluster.